ovrheat/raspberry_rtl_wh1080/README.md

 rtl_433 -f 868300000 -l 0

-for the 433 Mhz you can omit the '-f' part, as rtl_433 defaults to that frequency, but leave the '-l 0' parameter:
+If your station transmits on 433 Mhz you can omit the '-f' part, as rtl_433 defaults to that frequency, but leave the '-l 0' parameter:

 rtl_433 -l 0